-1 Slovenian Market for RES Crowdfunding platforms
+1 Slovenian Market for RES Crowdfunding Platforms

 Crowdfunding is still a relatively new concept in Slovenia.
 There is currently no specific legal framework for Crowdfunding and by the end of 2015 there are no Crowdfunding platforms operating in Slovenia.
 Slovenian Crowdfunding projects therefore mostly use foreign platforms for funding projects, such as Kickstarter and Indiegogo.
 CONDA Slovenia, a landing based Crowdfunding platform, is preparing to enter into the Slovenian market.
-There are several public Crowdfunding and on the development of an operational and legal framework for this type of financing.
+There are several public Crowdfunding initiatives, which are focused both on assisting the projects seeking funding and on the development of an operational and legal framework for this type of financing.
 The prevailing Crowdfunding model in Slovenia is the donations or rewards based model.
 Social projects with charitable and humanitarian purposes are commonplace and raise funds under the Humanitarian Agencies Act (Zakon o humanitarnih organizacijah) through media campaigns and non-profit associations.